ispras/rop-benchmark/README.md

 		  -b BINARY, --binary BINARY
 		                        Run particular binary e.g. openbsd-62/ac.bin
-		  --timeout TIMEOUT     The timeout in seconds for each binary
+		  --timeout TIMEOUT     The timeout in seconds for each binary --clean               Clean up working tree in current directory.
+                            Be careful to use it because it may delete results.

 # Bash to Docker